 Breakers.
 Know the function of all the breakers in the breaker panel so that power can be switched off.

 - GFI Breaker.
 Remember to trip this every so often to check it is working ok.

-- When you have cleaned a paint brush in white spirits, don't throw it out.
+- When you have cleaned a paintbrush in white spirits, don't throw it out.
 If you store the dirty spirit in a can or bottle, the solids from the paint settle out over weeks or months and the next time you go to paint, you can just decant off the clean spirit and use it again.
 You can do this indefinitely.

-- When taking a break from painting, wrap the brush tightly in a light plastic bag such as those found at he vegetable section in a store.
+- When taking a break from painting, wrap the brush tightly in a light plastic bag such as those found at the vegetable section in a store.
 This will prevent the paint on the brush from drying and the brush becoming hard.